How do I purchase tickets online?

 Are any discounts available?

-A subscription is always the best way to get the best discounts, starting at 25% off the regular price.
-To learn about benefits of becoming a subscriber, visit the Subscription page.
+- A subscription is the optimum way to get the best discounts, you can earn up to 25% off the regular price.
+To learn about the benefits of becoming a subscriber, visit the Subscriptions page, click here.

 How will I receive my tickets?

-I Musici offers three delivery methods at no extra charge:
+- I Musici de Montréal offers three delivery methods:

-Will call: Pick up your tickets at the venue shortly before the concert.
+- Will call: Pick up your tickets at the venue up to 60 minutes before the concert.

 What if I can’t make it to a concert?

-All ticket sales are final, and tickets cannot be refunded or exchanged.
+- All ticket sales are final, and tickets cannot be refunded or exchanged.
 If you are unable to attend a concert, you can offer your tickets to a friend or family member.
-If you cannot give them the tickets yourself, we will be happy to reprint them for pick-up at the box office.

 Where are the concert halls?